-To operate the washdown open the seacock located on starboard side of the aft bilge.
-Depress the washdown switch on the accessory switch panel.
-This system will now be pressurized at the washdown faucet outlet.
-This faucet may be used alone or with a hose.
-A hose with a spray nozzle attached may be used intermittently without turning the switch "off" basically the same as a home yard hose with a nozzle.
+To operate the washdown, attach the washdown hose to the outlet fitting located under the port gunwale, open the seacock located on starboard side - aft handle - of the aft rigging compartment and place the washdown switch at the helm in the "ON" position.
+The washdown system will now be pressurized.
+The washdown hose has a spray nozzle attached, which may be used intermittently without turning the switch "off", basically the same as a residential water hose.
 The washdown pump has an internal pressurization switch that will maintain water pressure as needed until the switch is turned "off" at the switch panel.
-See "Livewell/Washdown System" on page 8-14 for a layout diagram.